Paul Vallas: Other work in education

 In 2002, before being appointed CEO of Philadelphia's school district, Vallas was one of several applicants seeking appointment as Illinois superintendent of education.

 While working as superintendent in New Orleans, Vallas advised efforts to rebuild Haiti's school system following the 2010 earthquake in Haiti.
 His work in Haiti led actor Sean Penn to request that Vallas join his J/P Haitian Relief Foundation CORE's board of directors, which Vallas accepted.
 Vallas also worked in post-earthquake school matters in Chile.
 His work in Chile and Haiti ultimately lasted several years.

 After the 2014 gubernatorial election, Vallas worked with the Bronner Group and the United States Department of Justice to develop a prison education program.
+He continued to work as a Bronner Group consultant.

 Paul Vallas is the co-chair of the Advisory Board for the National Education Support Network.
-According to them, Vallas was the lead consultant on "a plan to create, finance and operationalize the first publicly funded school system in Haiti."
-On Thursday September 9, 2021, "The Arkansas Board of Education... gave final approval to four open-enrollment charter schools to begin operations in 2022 and 2023."
+According to them, Vallas was the lead consultant on "a plan to create, finance and operationalize the first publicly funded school system in Haiti".
+On Thursday, September 9, 2021, "The Arkansas Board of Education ... gave final approval to four open-enrollment charter schools to begin operations in 2022 and 2023."
 Vallas was "one of the chief planners" for the Arkansas Military and First Responders Academy in Pulaski County, Arkansas.
-That school was proposed to the Arkansas Department of Education on March 31, 2020 by Rick W. Mills of the National Education Support Network, with a enrollment size than it would eventually be planned to accept (600 students vs 800 students).
+That school was proposed to the Arkansas Department of Education on March 31, 2020, by Rick W. Mills of the National Education Support Network, with a smaller enrollment size than it would eventually be planned to accept, with 800 students being enrolled as opposed to the intended cap of 600 students.

 Political career

 2002 campaign for governor of Illinois

 Following his tenure at CPS, Vallas ran for governor of Illinois as a Democrat.
-Vallas placed second in the Democratic primary in March 2002, losing to then-U.S. congressman Rod Blagojevich and finishing ahead of former state attorney general Roland Burris.
+Vallas placed second in the Democratic primary in March 2002, losing narrowly to then-U.S. Congressman Rod Blagojevich and finishing ahead of former state attorney general Roland Burris.

 Former congressman Glenn Poshard, a conservative Democrat, campaigned on behalf of Vallas.
 Before launching his gubernatorial campaign, Vallas had been asked by Poshard, who had considered running himself, to run in the Democratic lieutenant gubernatorial primary as Poshard's co-endorsed candidate.
 Vallas wasn't interested in running for lieutenant governor.
 Months later, Vallas reflected on this decision by asking, "does anyone really know what the lieutenant governor does?"
-Vallas also received the endorsements of the editorial boards of the Chicago Tribune and the St. Louis Post-Dispatch.
+In addition to Poshard's support, Vallas also received the endorsements of the editorial boards of the Chicago Tribune and the St. Louis Post-Dispatch.

 The general chairman of Vallas's campaign was Christopher G. Kennedy.
 Brendan Reilly served as the campaign's communications director.